 I learned my new city of Raleigh, North Carolina, by driving my baby on car naps.
-In a green Toyota 4Runner that once belonged to my dad, I’d drive off with Jonah from an apartment near NC State’s campus, setting my GPS to avoid highways, stopping to nurse whenever he woke up.
+In a green Toyota 4Runner that once belonged to my dad, I’d drive off with Noah from an apartment near NC State’s campus, setting my GPS to avoid highways, stopping to nurse whenever he woke up.
 I nursed while parked under golden-leafed trees at Lake Johnson, in front of pumpkins heaped in orange piles at the State Farmers Market, staring at the squat institutional brick of the Wake County WIC office, the outline of the city still not coalesced in my head.
-Jonah nestled in the bend of my arm, the steering wheel’s faded Toyota logo behind his soft head.
+Noah nestled in the bend of my arm, the steering wheel’s faded Toyota logo behind his soft head.
 The 4Runner was my last daily physical reminder of my dad, who’d been dead for nine years.
 Its bumpers had rusted off and its muffler rattled noisily, traits that looked and sounded typical on Hatteras Island, where I’d lived for the previous year; they did not fit in Raleigh.
 Neither did I.

 Hatteras was the home of my heart, the magical family vacation spot of my youth.
 The site where I was married, where my father’s ashes were scattered, where my baby was born.
 At 38, I’d been married for a little over a month, when my husband was offered a chef position at an inn on Hatteras Island.
 Abandoning all pragmatism, we packed up our things, broke the contract on a house we were set to buy elsewhere, and moved to the beach.

 But the delicate magic of living on the Outer Banks, that impossible ribbon of land arched between sea and sound, was eventually eclipsed by the practical realities of seasonal employment and washed out roads.
-Jonah was four months old when my husband got a job in Raleigh, and we loaded up the 4Runner and moved inland, away from the soft, salt air and shushing breezes, away from slick, leaping dolphins and the golden sweep of the lighthouse beam.
+Noah was four months old when my husband got a job in Raleigh, and we loaded up the 4Runner and moved inland, away from the soft, salt air and shushing breezes, away from slick, leaping dolphins and the golden sweep of the lighthouse beam.

 One month into the year we lived on Hatteras, an evening in early October, I walked my Yorkshire Terrier in the parking lot at the old lighthouse beach.
 The Cape Hatteras lighthouse had towered over the ocean for more than a hundred years.
 On every family vacation, I knew just where to look to spot its black and white spirals; I knew from which campsite I could see the beam at night.
 But the land shifted beneath the lighthouse, until, facing collapse from erosion, it was moved inland in 1999.
 That fall evening, in the spot where the spiral-painted tower had overlooked the ocean for so many years, the salt breeze blew cool on my bare legs, tiny spits of rain dotting the empty lot’s faded parking lines.